 The College of Liberal Arts and Sciences, the College of Public Health, and University College offer a wide range of certificates open to all undergraduates.
 Many pair exceptionally well with a business major.
 See Find Your Program on the General Catalog website and select undergraduate certificates for a complete list of certificates and links to their Catalog sections.

 RISE is an acronym for hands-on experiential learning in the form of Research with Faculty, Internship Course, Study Abroad, and Experiential Course.
-By completing at least one Tippie RISE experience as part of the undergraduate degree, Tippie College of Business students will bridge the classroom with the real world to better prepare them for the job market and graduate school.
+By completing at least one Tippie RISE experience as part of the undergraduate degree, Tippie College of Business students will bridge the classroom with the real world to better prepare them for future career or graduate studies.

 All Tippie College of Business students must successfully complete at least one of the following Tippie RISE experiences to graduate.
 Each experience is tied to an academic course for which students must register.
-See Tippie RISE in the Bachelor of Business Administration Requirements section for qualifying courses.
+See Tippie RISE in the Bachelor of Business Administration Requirements section for the full list of qualifying courses.

-Students improve their understanding of academic concepts by applying them to a class project with a local company or organization.
+In approved experiential courses, students improve their understanding of academic concepts by applying them to a class project with a company or nonprofit organization.
 Using real circumstances and issues, students engage with the organization to make a lasting impact.
 Students have support from classmates and guidance from their instructor throughout the duration of the project.
 Experiential courses are offered in many Tippie majors and as business and non-business electives.

 Undergraduate Program of Study